One of the biggest chain vintage clothing stores in Japan, 2nd STREET, calls themselves a “Reuse Shop” on their Japanese website.

 Thanks to their invitation, KKS was able to get first dibs on their thousands of fun items at their opening party and, oh man, what a treat.

 I was psyched the minute walking into the store.
-The space looked petite from the entrance, but extended far towards the back.
+The space looked petite from the entrance but extended far towards the back.
 The racks were neatly packed with well-sorted sweaters, hoodies, cardigans, and winter jackets fitting the season.
 The 2013 Alternative hit “Instant Crush” by Daft Punk (ft.
 Julian Casablancas) was playing in the background, dressing the shop with a deft swagger.

 The wonderful thing about 2nd STREET USA is that you can immediately find stuff you like without much probing.
 It’ll be an “instant crush”, you may say.
-Unlike many similar shops with a larger inventory on display, 2nd STREET operates in a way resembling boutiques with the same level of service, which is a combination of self-service and personalized assistance, albeit a much lower price range.
+Unlike many similar shops with a larger inventory on display, 2nd STREET operates in a way resembling boutiques with the same level of service, which is a combination of self-service and personalized assistance, albeit a much more affordable price range.
 Following one of their shop assistants’ recommendation, I picked out my first item to buy, a fluffy bucket hat.
 I had it on for the entire night.
 My photographer also got a smart Donald Duck wool pullover for her girlfriend.
 Both items were in perfect condition, yet costing a mere $25 each.

 Dancing to the 80s’ jangle pop from the Cure and the Smiths the shop was playing all night to my liking, the two of us scored two bomber jackets, a sweater, a backpack and a hat that would make us two hip-hop assassins with just a little over $120 after their special opening discount.